dadinn/linuxonzfs/debian.md

 ```
  * Create additional file systems
 ```
-# This is the definition of ZFS file systems and their mount points
-# Entries are spearated by semicolon(;), while mount points are
-# separated by colon(:) from the file system paths
-ZFSTAB="root/var:/var;home:/home;opt:/opt"

 # DUE TO A BUG WITH THE INITRAMFS MODULE MOUNT POINTS CANNOT BE SPECIFIED HERE
 # SEE https://github.com/zfsonlinux/zfs/issues/2498
 for i in ${ZFSTAB//;/ }; do zfs create -p ${RPOOL}/system/${i/:*}; done